adamchipmanpenton/D20Roller/README.md

 You will need to create a button on your webpage, it can be called anything, as long as if refereats to .rollD20({}); after it.

+## Options

 Here is an example of options that you can change in the plugin.
 They are also the default values.
-The diceColor options are black, green, purple, red, yellow.
-The diceCaption is what is displayed after the roll, saying what the value is.
-You can change the size, color, and type of the font.

 ```